wot-public-mods/replays-manager/README.md

 ![Replays Manager Interface](./resources/ui_preview.png)

 ## 📦 Dependency
 This project relies on the [Mods List](https://gitlab.com/wot-public-mods/mods-list) mod.
-Make sure to include this mod to ensure the proper functionality of **BattleHits**.
+Make sure to include this mod to ensure the proper functionality of **Replays Manager**.

 ## 💡 How It Works

-After each battle, **BattleHits** retrieves the shots data and presents a visual representation in your lobby.
+After each battle, **Replays Manager** retrieves the shots data and presents a visual representation in your lobby.
 You can review where shots hit your tank or where your shots hit your enemies, helping you analyze your performance.

 ## 💖 Donate

-If you enjoy **BattleHits** and would like to support its development, consider making a donation.
+If you enjoy **Replays Manager** and would like to support its development, consider making a donation.
 Your contributions help improve the mod and keep it updated!

 - **Support on Patreon**: [Patreon Link](https://www.patreon.com/poliroid)
 - **Directly donate**: [Donation Methods](https://poliroid.me/donate/)